weakish/weakish.github.com/ceylon.md

 }
 ```

-Also, avoid use `variable` to save else branch.
+Also, avoid using `variable` to save else branch.

 For example: